 Sentences are the building blocks of written English.
-Humans communicate more than ever through writing – and being able to to write clearly can help you in your career as well as at university.
+Humans communicate more than ever through writing – and being able to write clearly can help you in your career as well as at university.

 Here we'll cover some basic sentence writing ideas and explore accessible, clear and grammatically-correct sentences in academic writing.
 You should use other resources to inform your writing too.